-Established in 2005 the Dartmouth-Hitchcock Inflammatory Bowel Disease (IBD) Center follows well over 2,000 patients and provides tertiary consultative care within a vast referral base from New Hampshire and Vermont and also extends to upstate New York, central Maine, and southwestern New England.
+Established in 2005 the Inflammatory Bowel Disease (IBD) Program follows well over 2,000 patients and provides tertiary consultative care within a vast referral base from New Hampshire and Vermont and also extends to upstate New York, central Maine, and southwestern New England.

-Our center includes six adult and two pediatric gastroenterologists, an IBD-specialized nurse practitioner, three colorectal surgeons, a colorectal PA, a psychologist, a dietician, a pharmacist, two dedicated clinical nurses, and IBD research coordinators.
+Our program includes 6 adult and 2 pediatric gastroenterologists, an IBD-specialized nurse practitioner, three colorectal surgeons, a colorectal PA, a psychologist, a dietician, a pharmacist, 2 dedicated clinical nurses, and IBD research coordinators.
 We provide state-of-the-art care for our patients and cutting-edge clinical research to improve the quality of life for our patients.

 Graduates from our program have joined faculty at academic institutions and also assumed leadership in the management of IBD at busy group practices.